charlesdaniels/argument-soup/README.md

+# Project on Hiatus
+This project is on indefinite haiatus, and is no longer updated.

 # Introduction
 Argument soup is a project to create a consistent, portable, multi-lingual argument parsing library for argv and interactive command shell parsing.
 The first implementation will be written in python, but I hope to add C, C++, and Java versions in the future.